 Many of us have to stand on our feet all day to do our job.
 Prolonged standing hours lead to calluses formation on our heels, which, if left untreated, can form cracks and be painful.

 Also, in this post-COVID 19 era, most of us, especially frontline workers like doctors, nurse, health care providers, teachers, and those working in retail, are required to use hand sanitizer or wash our hands after almost every thirty minutes.
 Most sanitizers contain alcohol, which is a drying agent.
-These situations can easily lead to dry hands, cracked heels, and even bleeding in severe cases.
-Taking care of our skin is essential more than ever!
+These situations can easily lead to dry hands, cracked heels, and even bleeding in severe cases - that’s why we all need the best skin barrier repair products to help hydrate, rejuvenate, and heal compromised skin.
+Before you learn how to choose a moisturizer, you should know that taking care of your skin is essential more than ever.

 The uppermost layer of the skin, the stratum corneum, protects everything underneath (Marmur, n.d.).
 Once it dries out or becomes cracked, the protective shield is compromised.
 The skin not only becomes exposed to germs and viruses, but the dermis also loses hydration making the skin severely dry.

 To keep the skin hydrated and healthy, it is necessary to make moisturizer a part of your daily skincare regime.
+Remember that understanding how to choose a moisturizer that’s perfect for your skin type is critical to getting the desired results.
 Here is why moisturizer is a must-have skincare product:

 - Moisturizer provides the skin with an extra layer of protection to keep the skin healthy.